denniskrol/device-profiles/README.md

 Daily updated browser/device profiles with weighted random selection.
 Useful for realistic client fingerprint spoofing, testing, load generation.

-Data comes from a website with about 65% mobile and 35% desktop traffic.
-Uses [browser-profiler](https://github.com/denniskrol/browser-profiler) to get data
+Data comes from a website with about 65% mobile and 35% desktop traffic, and uses [browser-profiler](https://github.com/denniskrol/browser-profiler) to get data.

+This is inspired by [intoli/user-agents](https://github.com/intoli/user-agents) which doesn't seem to get updated anymore and lacks some data that I needed.

 ## Install